Telekom Networks Malawi

 Telekom Networks Malawi plc (TNM), is a telecommunications service provider in Malawi.
 Established in 1995, it is the oldest telecommunications company in the country.
 The telco is a subsidiary of Press Corporation Limited, the largest business conglomerate in Malawi.

+TNM is Malawi is a mobile operator that offers 4G and 5G services and offers a full range of prepaid and postpaid voice, data, and digital solutions to customers nationwide.

 Location

 The headquarters of the company are located on the Fifth Floor, Livingstone Towers, Glyn Jones Road, in the city of Blantyre, Malawi's business capital.
 The geographical coordinates of the company headquarters are:15°47'08.0"S, 35°00'26.0"E (Latitude:-15.785556; Longitude:35.007222).

 Overview

 Telekom Networks Malawi is a leading telecommunications network provider in the country.
 As of December 2020, the telco had assets worth MWK:120,528,540,000 (US$155.6 million), with shareholders equity worth MWK:43,905,850,000 (US$56.7 million).
-At that time, the company serviced in excess of 4 million customers, through 26 customer-service stores throughout the country.
+At that time, the company had in excess of 4 million customers, through 26 customer-service stores throughout the country.